Respiratory Care and Diagnostic Science

 An introductory course designed to acquaint the student with the fundamental theory, procedures, and equipment used in respiratory therapy.
 Emphasis is placed on understanding application of equipment and procedures to the patient, and the respiratory therapy treatment of patients requiring non-continuous ventilatory assistance.
 This course introduces such topics as cardiopulmonary resuscitation, bronchopulmonary hygiene, airway care, oxygen therapy, and cleaning and sterilization of equipment.
 Prerequisite: Enrollment in the Respiratory Care Program.

-This course is the continuation of Respiratory Care Evidence Based Practice I and designed to reinforce the principles of healthcare research, evidence based practices, and the medical terminology used in the cardiorespiratory sciences.
+This course is designed to provide students with a basic introduction to healthcare research, with an emphasis on evidence-based practices.
 Students will refine their ability to identify a research question, conduct a literature search, review and critique a scientific article, and present the results of their literature review.
-This course will continue to emphasize proper citation and bibliography documentation consistent with scientific writing.
-Prerequisite: RESP 301 and Enrollment in the Respiratory Care Education Program.
+This course will reinforce the students ability to articulate medical terminology from the cardiorespiratory sciences in the context of journal clubs.
+Prerequisite: Enrollment in the Respiratory Care Program.

 This course will introduce the student to normal anatomy and physiology of the cardiopulmonary systems.
 Students will focus on the etiology, and treatment of pulmonary and cardiac diseases, with emphasis on the pulmonary system.